ubclaunchpad/inertia/docs/tip/cli/inertia_remote_reset.md

-## inertia remote config-path
+## inertia remote reset

-Output path to remote configuration file
+Reset all remotes

 ### Synopsis

-Outputs where remotes are stored.
+Removes all inertia remotes configuration - use 'inertia remote config-path' to see where the file is directly.
 Note that the configuration directory can be set using INERTIA_PATH.

 ```
-inertia remote config-path [flags]
+inertia remote reset [flags]
 ```

 ### Options

 ```
-  -h, --help   help for config-path
+  -h, --help   help for reset
 ```

 ### Options inherited from parent commands